 There are very few investments considered “safe” or that provide a guaranteed return.
 The Fundrise eREITs and eFunds are about as safe as anything you can find within the real estate investment sphere.
 The eREITs are registered investments and must meet the same SEC requirements of exchange-traded traditional REITs.
 They are not directly correlated with stock market volatility.

 The potential downsides are that you will not enjoy the same liquidity since they are not traded on the market, and your front-end fees will be higher.

 Like any other investment, you should do your own due diligence before investing and don’t invest money that you can’t afford to lose.

 Fundrise Pros and Cons

-As with any investment platform or company, there are both pros and cons.
+As with any investment platform or company, there are pros and cons.

-- Low Minimum Investment: You can start Fundrise investment with just $500.
+- Low Minimum Investment: You can start a Fundrise investment with just $10.
 This makes the platform far more accessible than other real estate investment companies.

 - Low Fees: Fundrise also has a low fee structure.
-You can expect to pay just 1% in fees, which is pretty good compare to other alternative investments.
+You can expect to pay just 1% in fees, which is pretty good compared to other alternative investments.

 - Open to Non-Accredited Investors: Unlike many real investment firms, Fundrise is open to any investor in the US regardless of their net worth or income.